Drug costs drive patients to inject meds sent by Facebook strangers

 "The net price increase that Lilly recognizes is significantly less," after factoring in those rebates, spokesman Mark Taylor told CNBC.

-And "those enrolled in high-deductible insurance plans and managing chronic conditions face challenges in gaining reasonable access to the treatments they need," spokeswoman Kelly Murphy told NBC News.
+"Today's health care system works well for many people, but those enrolled in high-deductible insurance plans and managing chronic conditions face challenges in gaining reasonable access to the treatments they need," spokeswoman Kelly Murphy told NBC News.
+She noted that its new programs like Inside RX and the Blink Health platform with 40 percent discounts for most of its insulins are available to help patients who pay full retail price at the pharmacy.

 As insurers have shifted costs to patients, more are paying these full, undiscounted prices at the checkout when they go to pick up their medicine.